-The machine learning workflow
+The ML workflow

 Do you have a well-defined problem to solve?

-Supervised machine learning (the style of machine learning described in this documentation) is well suited to certain kinds of problems.
+Supervised ML (the style of ML described in this documentation) is well suited to certain kinds of problems.

-You should only consider using it for your problem if:

-- You have access to a sizeable set of data from which to train your model.
-There are no absolutes about how much data is enough, but every feature (data attribute) that you include in your model increases the number of instances (data records) you'll need to properly train it.
-Also account for splitting your dataset into three subsets: one for training, one for evaluation, and one for testing.
+You should only consider using ML for your problem if you have access to a sizable set of data from which to train your model.
+There are no absolutes about how much data is enough.
+Every feature (data attribute) that you include in your model increases the number of instances (data records) you need to properly train the model.
+See the ML best practices for some guidance on feature engineering.

-How will you measure the model's success?
+How can you measure the model's success?